PoCInnovation/Pool2023/Software/day04/1 - Auth/Typescript/README.md

 It will extract these information from `body` and add it to the `users` array.<br>
-Then it should return a `JWT token` containing the user's email.
+Then it should return a `JWT token` containing the user's email ✉️

 If there is no `body`, return `Bad Request` with status `400`.